-I love all blueberry desserts from an easy and delicious Blueberry Cobbler to our favorite Blueberry Buckle and this blueberry pie definitely tops the list!
-We serve this a la mode, but truly Blueberry Pie is so perfect, no toppings are required!
+I love all berry desserts from an easy and delicious Blueberry Cobbler to our favorite Blueberry Buckle and this blueberry pie definitely tops the list!
+We like to serve this a la mode.

-Blueberry Pie is delicious and as easy as… well, apple pie.
+Blueberry Pie is as delicious and as easy as… well, apple pie.

 You can use pre-made frozen pie crusts or find them in the refrigerator section of your local store.
 They taste pretty comparable to scratch and are so easy to use!
 If you prefer a crumb topping, like in my easy Apple Crumb Pie, you can replace the top crust with a crumb topping!